fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-functions.md

 A function declaration on its own does not do anything.
 You make use of functions by calling them.
 The return value of the function can be assigned to a variable.

 1. Function call.
-Executes the code inside the function body.
+Executes the code inside the function's body.
 1. Arguments.
 The values to be used as parameters in the function.
 1. Return value.
 By default functions will return `undefined`, but can return the result of a computation when the body contains a `return` statement.

 {{< figure src="/courses/javascript/img/function-call.png" alt="JavaScript function call" >}}

 ## Function Declarations vs Expressions

-A function *declaration* is a statement that describe what your code does.
+A function *declaration* is a statement that describes what your code does.
 Declarations are [hoisted](/courses/javascript/beginner-js-survival-guide/), which means they are loaded at the top of the scope before any other code runs.

 {{< file "js" "fun.js" >}}
 {{< highlight javascript >}}